 Our little museum can only accommodate around 15 people at a time.
 If you are a group of more than 15, we ask that you pre-book a tour on a Tuesday afternoon.
-This is to make sure that everyone has a good experience and gets the chance to talk to our very knowledgable volunteers.
+This is to make sure that everyone gets the chance to talk to our very knowledgable volunteers.
 Please e-mail email@example.com for available dates.

 Visit us60-62 Nelson Street, Manchester, M13 9WP

-The entrance to the Pankhurst Centre is on Nelson Street, just off Oxford Road, opposite the Manchester Royal Infirmary entrance.
+The entrance to the Pankhurst Centre is on Nelson Street, opposite the Manchester Royal Infirmary entrance.